Arthur-Systems/Zybooks-Canvas-Uploader/README.md

-# Zybooks to Canvas Grader
+# Notebook to Canvas Grader

-This program is designed to help instructors grade assignments from Zybooks and publish the grades to Canvas.
+This program is designed to help instructors grade assignments from Notebook and publish the grades to Canvas.
 The tool processes a CSV file containing student grades and publishes them to the Canvas gradebook.

 ## Requirements